Real Estate Professional Tax Return and Deduction Checklist

 - Office clothing such as a business suit or comfortable shs, even if you only wear them to work

 What records do I need to keep?

-Record keeping is important, and it’s a good idea to create an easy and reliable system to help you keep on top of this throughout the year.
+It’s crucial to maintain track of your finances, and it’s a good idea to set up an easy and dependable system to assist you to do so throughout the year.

 - Date the expense was paid

 You also don’t need to keep receipts for expenses under $10 (as long as these don’t cumulatively come to more than $200).

 What happens if I fill out my tax return incorrectly?

 To avoid penalties and perhaps punishment from the ATO, you must take great care while putting together the material and accompanying documents for your tax return, and only claim valid deductions.